-Supports - 40 cm to 60 cm from ground to top of rail Elements - must be free standing; parallel or perpendicular Single or sectioned rails; separated by 20 cm-40 cm Spacing Markers - indicating each section as follows: within 15 cm of IN.
+Supports - 40 cm to 60 cm from ground to top of rail Elements - must be free standing; parallel or perpendicular Single or sectioned rails; separated by 20 cm to 40 cm Spacing Markers - indicating each section as follows: within 15 cm of IN.
+B, C - coloured or wrapped rails or markers on the ground.
+D - within 15 cm of OUT.